-Consider a committee election consisting of (i) a set of candidates who are divided into arbitrary groups each of size exactly two and a diversity constraint that stipulates the selection of at least one candidate from each group and (ii) a set of voters who are divided into arbitrary populations each approving exactly two candidates and a representation constraint that stipulates the selection of at least one candidate from each population's set of approved candidates.
+Consider a committee election consisting of (i) a set of candidates who are divided into arbitrary groups each of size at most two and a diversity constraint that stipulates the selection of at least one candidate from each group and (ii) a set of voters who are divided into arbitrary populations each approving at most two candidates and a representation constraint that stipulates the selection of at least one candidate from each group each population who has a non-null set of approved candidates.

 The DiRe (Diverse + Representative) committee feasibility problem (a.k.a. the minimum vertex cover problem on unweighted undirected graphs) concerns the determination of the smallest size committee that satisfies the given constraints.
 Here, for this problem, we discover an unconditional deterministic polynomial-time algorithm that is an amalgamation of maximum matching, breadth-first search, maximal matching, and local minimization.

-\This work, while the author was a student at New York University, was generously supported in part by Julia Stoyanovich's NSF grants No. 1916647, 1934464, and 1916505.
+^{}This work, while the author was a student at New York University, was generously supported in part by Julia Stoyanovich's NSF grants No. 1916647, 1934464, and 1916505.
 Independent Researcher.
-Correspondence: kunal.relia91@gmail.com or krelia@nyu.edu.
+Correspondence: ku-nal.relia91@gmail.com or krelia@nyu.edu.